 What are the options for alternative dispute resolution (ADR) in patent cases?
 Are they commonly used?
 Are there any mandatory ADR provisions in patent cases?

 Under the Greek Code of Civil Procedure, parties involved in infringement cases have the option of seeking an out-of-court settlement.
 Mediation and arbitration are also available means for resolving Intellectual Property rights disputes.
 Rules on arbitrations are provided for by arts.
 867 et seq. of the Greek Code of Civil Procedure.
-However, neither mediation nor arbitration has been sufficiently tested in Greece.
-Recent Law 4512/2018 initiated compulsory use of mediation in legal disputes arising from patent, trademark and industrial design infringements.
-However, application of said law has been suspended.
-Interestingly, a recent decision of the of the Administrative Plenary of the Greek Supreme Court (Areios Pagos) has considered compulsory mediation in Civil procedures as contravening the provisions of the Hellenic Constitution.
-It remains to be seen how the new rules will be implemented and in which way this new practice will change the landscape in IP litigation.
+Law 4512/2018, enacted in 2018, made compulsory an initial mediation session before the hearing of the case in disputes arising from patent, trademark and industrial design infringements.
+This session, along with proof of the lawyer’s compliance with the obligation to inform the client in writing about this option, are now a prerequisite for the admissibility of the lawsuit.

 What are the key procedural steps that must be satisfied before a patent action can be commenced?
 Are there any limitation periods for commencing an action?

 Parties in infringement cases have no legal obligation to undertake mediation or arbitration before initiating court proceedings.
 The patent owner may directly file a preliminary or main proceeding action against the alleged infringer.
 According to practice the patent owner used to serve a warning letter on the alleged infringer before initiating legal action.
 Pursuant to the provisions of the Code of Civil Procedure, parties involved in infringement cases had the option of reaching an out-of-court settlement.
 In practice, serving a strong warning letter could prove sufficient to make infringers cease the infringing actions.
-As mentioned above, Law 4512/2018 initiated compulsory use of mediation in legal disputes arising from patent, trademark and industrial design infringements, but has not been applied yet.
+As mentioned above, Law 4512/2018 initiated compulsory use of mediation in legal disputes arising from patent, trademark and industrial design infringements.

 Which parties have standing to bring a patent infringement action?
 Under which circumstances will a patent licensee have standing to bring an action?